 Ultra-cozy tomato lentil soup that'll warm you from the inside out!
 Fire-roasted tomatoes & smoked paprika add a double dose of smokiness to this simple, satisfying meal.

-Cozy comfort in a bowl!
-This vegan Smoky Tomato Lentil Soup warms & soothes my soul.
-It combines a double dose of two delicious smoky flavors – fire-roasted tomatoes and smoked paprika.
-(You could even add a tiny bit of chipotle if you’re feeling extra smoky and don’t mind the heat.)
+This Smoky Tomato Lentil Soup warms & soothes my soul.
+It combines a double dose of two delicious smoky flavors - fire-roasted tomatoes and smoked paprika.
+(You could even add chipotle if you're feeling extra smoky and don't mind the heat.)

 I love that it comes together in just a few easy steps and only 8 simple, plant-based ingredients.
-As with most soups, I enjoy tossing in some nutrient-packed greens for good measure (and beautiful color) towards the end.
-Always a nice boost of fresh nutrients!
+I enjoy tossing in some nutrient-packed greens for good measure (and beautiful color) towards the end.

-I make a lot of soup and this one’s been pretty heavy in the rotation during this extra-chilly winter.
-There are several variations I’ve played around with and it’s a great recipe to customize to your taste.
-Try kale instead of spinach, add zucchini, rice, quinoa, white beans, etc. Hope it warms you as well!
+This is a great recipe to customize to your taste.
+Try kale instead of spinach, add zucchini, brown rice, cooked quinoa, white beans, etc.

 Smoky Tomato Lentil Soup

 - 1 1/2 tsp. smoked paprika (or up to 2 tsp.)

 - 1-2 cups fresh baby spinach (or kale)